manili/VSDBabySoC/README.md

   %gds
   ```

-  **NOTE** that during running `gds` command and saving process and error like `1 problems occurred.
+  **NOTE** that during the execution of `gds` command and saving process, an error like `1 problems occurred.
 See feedback entries.` may happen which is safe to ignore.

   9. Now we can close the `Magic` app by closing the console window and press `Yes` button.